 Food sensitivities, also known as delayed food allergies, can present in many different ways and can take several minutes to several days for symptoms to appear.
 Food sensitivities are non-IgE mediated immune reactions which can involve a wider range of white blood cells and mechanisms.
 For example, you eat cow’s milk cheese and you have a runny nose or eat cold cuts and get a headache.

 Food intolerances do not involve the immune system.
 These typically cause digestive symptoms such as in lactose intolerance.
-For example you eat cow’s milk ice cream and get bloated.
+For example you eat cow’s milk ice cream and get bloated or have diarrhea.

 Will the LEAP diet benefit me?